tigefa4u/tigefa4u.github.io/_posts/2012-03-02-do-not-give-name-test-for-your-models.md

 {% include JB/setup %}

 There is a list of reserved words for Ruby On Rails framework.
 Full list is [here](http://oldwiki.rubyonrails.org/rails/pages/ReservedWords).
-But it doesn't contain at least one word which I will describe in this post.
+But it doesnt contain at least one word which I will describe in this post.
 There are many reasons to don't give name **Test** for your _models_ in _Ruby On Rails_.
 I will try to describe in this post problems which you will have if you have _model_ with **Test** name.

 ![Do not give name Test for your models](/images/do_not_give_test_name_for_models.jpg)